Up to the Present Day

 Inevitably automation and the development of dynamite brought about the decline of the works.
 Gunpowder production continued until the late 19th century when the estate was sold for farming purposes.
 Farming continued well into the 1970′s when the ‘semi-resident’ owner began to offer the old farm-workers’ cottages for self-catering holidays.

 In 1982, the Melfort Estate was offered for sale and the part now known as Melfort Village was purchased by Charles and Helen Stott who had discovered the location whilst on a sailing holiday.
-Their vision of Melfort was to create a time-share village where people could own, ‘a week in Argyll forever for less than a week in Argyll’.
+Their vision of Melfort was to create a holiday ownership village where people could own, ‘a week in Argyll forever for less than a week in Argyll’.
 Gradually, over a period of 7 years, 32 cottages were built from the ruins of the gunpowder village and farm buildings, developed by the Stotts’ company, Loch Melfort Estate Ltd.

 By the end of 1992, Melfort was almost fully sold out.
 Charles Stott then put his house and grounds on the market and sold his interests in Melfort Village to The Melfort Club.